moby/moby/docs/admin/logging/overview.md

 `syslog-format` specifies syslog message format to use when logging.
 If not specified it defaults to the local unix syslog format without hostname specification.
 Specify rfc3164 to perform logging in RFC-3164 compatible format.
-Specify rfc5424 to perform logging in RFC-5424 compatible format
+Specify rfc5424 to perform logging in RFC-5424 compatible format.
+Specify rfc5424micro to perform logging in RFC-5424 compatible format with microsecond timestamp resolution.

 ## journald options